Harit2552/CodeTrack/QUESTION_BANK_FEATURE.md

 # Question Bank Feature Documentation

 ## Overview

-The Question Bank feature allows users to browse and filter coding questions from multiple platforms without adding their own problems first.
-This feature provides a comprehensive view of available problems for learning and practice.
+The **Question Bank** feature enables users to explore and filter coding problems collected from multiple platforms, without the need to add their own questions first.
+It offers a centralized and organized view of available problems, making it easier for users to learn, practice, and improve their coding skills.

 ## Features